1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 CT Colonography Every 5 years Polyps, tumors Minimal prep

-5. When Should You Start Colorectal Cancer Screening?
+5. At What Age Should You Start Colorectal Cancer Screening?

-The U.S. recommends starting at age 45 for most people.
-You may need earlier screening if you have:
+The U.S. recommends age 45 for most people.
+Earlier screening is needed if you have:

 6. Screenings Also Help Prevent Serious Gut Conditions

-Many gut problems can be found before they get worse.
+Many gut problems can be diagnosed early before they worsen.

-By screening early, you can avoid emergency care and stay on track with life.
+Early screening helps you avoid emergency care and stay on track with life.

 7. Digestive Health: Follow These Guidelines